lab-79/dspec/README.md

     ```

 2. Via a special attribute `:interface.def/interfaces` that is a many-cardinality
-   attribute of enums where an enum value names an interface that the entity
+   attribute of Datomic enums where an enum value names an interface that the entity
    can be interpreted as.

     ```clojure
     {:interface.def/name :interface/automobile
      :interface.def/fields {:automobile/license-plate [:string]}
-     :interface.def/identify-via :datomic-spec/interfaces}
+     :interface.def/identify-via :datomic-spec/interfaces
+     :interface.def/identifying-enum-part :db.part/autos}
     ```

+    This comes in handy when we cannot rely on a particular value at an attribute for
+    identifying an entity.
+For example, we may want to specify someone as being an
+    `:interface/patient` in addition to an `:interface/person`, but the only attribute
+    the entity may have (besides `:db/id`) is `:person/name`.
+In this case, the only
+    way we could also identify a person as also being a patient is if we maintain an
+    attribute that the entity can use to self-label itself as an `:interface/patient`.
+    That special, reserved attribute is `:datomic-spec/interfaces`.
+It's Datomic schema
+    looks like:

+    ```clojure
+    {:db/id #db/id[:db.part/db]
+     :db/ident :datomic-spec/interfaces
+     :db/valueType :db.type/ref
+     :db/cardinality :db.cardinality/many
+     :db/index true
+     :db.install/_attribute :db.part/db}
+    ```

+    `:datomic-spec/interfaces` takes on a value that is a set of Datomic enums.
+For example,
+    in the `:interface/automobile` example, the Datomic schema will include:

+    ```clojure
+    {:db/id #db/id[:db.part/autos]
+     :db/ident :interface/automobile}
+    ```

+    The enum value is stored in the partition specified under the interface definition
+    key `:interface.def/identifying-enum-part`.

 We choose to force you to think about how you will enforce this so that you do not lose
-any information about an entity's interfaces after you write it to the database.
-An
+any information about an entity's intended interfaces after you write it to the database.
-interface definition is not valid unless you specify `:interface.def/identify-via`.
+An interface definition is not valid unless you specify `:interface.def/identify-via`.

 ### Converting Specs to Datomic Schemas